attunehq/attune/docs/user-guide/self-hosting.md

 ## 3. Spin Up Docker Containers

-Start the required services (Attune control plane, PostgreSQL and MinIO) in the background:
+Start the Attune control plane, PostgreSQL and MinIO in the background:

 ```bash
 docker compose up -d